Crossing Brooklyn Ferry: Summary and analysis

 My great thoughts as I supposed them, were they not in reality meagre?

 Section 9 reintroduces the catalogued list of images from section 3, but with "a difference in tone, which derives in part from the imperative mode of the verb that is used throughout to begin the lines, giving them conviction and assurance that they did not have before."

 Flow on, river! flow with the flood-tide, and ebb with the ebb-tide!

 Frolic on, crested and scallop-edg’d waves!

 Gorgeous clouds of the sunset! drench with your splendor me, or the men and women generations after me!

 Cross from shore to shore, countless crowds of passengers!

 Some critics have suggested that the jubilant conclusion of "Crossing Brooklyn Ferry" represents the poet's "triumphant confrontations with the knowledge of his own death."
-He has experienced a crisis and a transcendence, elevating what could be a mundane ferry-boat ride into a celebration of the cityscape, the water, the people taking the ferry, and humanity in general.
+He has experienced a crisis and a transcendence, elevating what could be a mundane ferry-boat ride into a celebration of the cityscape, the water, the people taking the ferry, humanity in general, and his ability to reach across time to address readers centuries hence.

 Composition and publication history

-"Crossing Brooklyn Ferry" originally appeared under the title "Sun-Down Poem" in the second edition of Leaves of Grass, published in 1856.
+"Crossing Brooklyn Ferry" initially appeared under the title "Sun-Down Poem" in the second edition of Leaves of Grass, published in 1856.
 The idea for that title may have occurred to Whitman as far back as 1839 in his essays, "Sun-Down Papers, From the Desk of a Schoolmaster".
 Literary scholars believe he started composing "Crossing Brooklyn Ferry" before the first Leaves of Grass edition went to press in July 1855, since there are lines from the poem in his notebooks from earlier that year.

 By the 1860 Leaves of Grass edition, the poem had its present title.
 In the 1881 Leaves of Grass edition, Whitman placed "Crossing Brooklyn Ferry" third among the twelve poems that followed the "Calamus" cluster.
 Jerome Loving has called the poem "Whitman's greatest celebration of the transcendentalist unity of existence and is certainly the crown jewel of the 1856 edition."

 Whitman was said to have been inspired by the Fulton Ferry and those who rode it for daily commutes before the construction of New York City's network of bridges and tunnels.
 An excerpt from "Crossing Brooklyn Ferry" is used as an inscription at the Fulton Ferry Landing in Brooklyn Heights where Whitman the passenger would have disembarked.
 A Brooklyn ice cream maker, Ample Hills, takes its name from a line in the poem: "I too lived, Brooklyn of ample hills was mine."